Mfranklin19/fetchrewards/README.md

 ### **Download Postman**

 This is a headless program, so we will be interacting with it using third party software.
-You can use any tool you like to do so, but I prefer Postman. you can [download Postman here](https://www.postman.com/downloads/) if you choose to do the same!
+You can use any tool you like to do so, but I prefer Postman.
+You can [download Postman here](https://www.postman.com/downloads/) if you choose to do the same!

 ## **Run the Project**